A rich part of New England History

 in Bethlehem, New Hampshire

 James F. Byrnes was a frequent guest at Adair.
 He served in all three branches of government, first as both Governor and Senator of South Carolina, then as Secretary of State under both Franklin Roosevelt and Harry Truman, and as Supreme Court Justice.

 While both men were married, the Byrneses had no children; the Hogans, one daughter, Dorothy Adair Hogan.
 Frank Hogan built Adair as a gift to Dorothy upon the occasion of her marriage to John W. (Duke) Guider (1900-1969), a lawyer at Hogan & Hartson and founder of WMTW television.

 Over the years, Adair has hosted many distinguished guests: politicians (presidential hopefuls, supreme court justices, governors, senators); actors (Helen Hayes and Dorothy Guider grew up together in Washington, D.C. and remained lifelong friends); and sports figures (the Guider's oldest daughter married Edward Bennett Williams, famed trial lawyer, president of the Washington Redskins, and owner of the Baltimore Orioles).

 Adair remained a private residence until Mrs. Guider's passing in 1991.
 It was converted into a 9 room Country Inn in September of 1992.

 Adair continues its tradition of hosting friends, new and old, under the care of owners Joel and Cathy Bedor and innkeepers Cynthia Foster and Tom LaPointe.

-Proud to be the 2018 Yankee's New England Today Travel Editor's Choice for Best NH Romantic Getaway!
+Proud to be Yankee's New England Today Travel Editor's Choice for Best NH Romantic Getaway!